MinnPost/object-sync-for-salesforce/README.md

 ### Filters

-- `salesforce_rest_api_push_object_allowed`: allow other plugins to prevent a push per-mapping.
+- `salesforce_rest_api_push_object_allowed`: prevent a push per-mapping.
-- `salesforce_rest_api_find_sf_object_match`: allow other plugins to modify the $salesforce_id string here
+- `salesforce_rest_api_find_sf_object_match`: modify the $salesforce_id string here
-- `salesforce_rest_api_settings_tabs`: allow other plugins to add tabs to the Salesforce Settings screen so they can have their own Salesforce-specific sections that fit within this overall plugin.
+- `salesforce_rest_api_settings_tabs`: add tabs to the Salesforce Settings screen so they can have their own Salesforce-specific sections that fit within this overall plugin.
-- `salesforce_rest_api_modify_schedulable_classes`: allow other plugins to modify the array of schedulable classes.
+- `salesforce_rest_api_modify_schedulable_classes`: modify the array of schedulable classes.
 This is the list of classes that can use the `schedule` class to run a queue of scheduled tasks.
+- `salesforce_rest_api_add_more_wordpress_types`: add additional WordPress content types to the list of what can be mapped to Salesforce objects.
+- `salesforce_rest_api_remove_wordpress_types`: remove WordPress content types from the list of what can be mapped to Salesforce objects.
+By default, we use this for the `wp_log` type that is included with this plugin.

 ### Actions